How to share files or folders in Dropbox

 There are several ways to share the files and folders in your Dropbox account.
-Before you share, you need to decide if you want people to be able to edit your file, only view it, or if you need to collect files from someone.
+Before you share, decide if you want people to have editor or viewer access, or if you need to collect files from someone.
+Then, decide if you’d like to create a link to your file, folder, or request, or send an invitation via email from your Dropbox account.

-How do I invite people to edit my files?
+How do I invite people to edit my files or folders?

 If you want the people you share with to be able to edit your files, you can share a folder with them.
 Changes to the contents inside a shared folder are synced with members of that folder almost instantly.
 It's a great solution to working together on large projects, sharing important family photos or documents, and any other collaborative effort.

-How do I invite people to view my files?
+How do I invite people to view my files or folders?

-If you need someone to be able to see your files, but not edit them, you can send them a link to that file, or you can give them view-only permissions.
+Depending on your account type, you can invite someone to view your files or folders by sharing a link or setting permissions.
+If you need someone to be able to see your files, but not edit them, you can send them a view-only link to that file, or you can give them view-only permissions.

 Share a link to a file or folder

-When you share a link with someone, they can view the file or folder on dropbox.com.
+When you share a view-only link with someone, they can view and download the file or folder on dropbox.com.
 You can send a link by email, Facebook, Twitter, instant message, social networks, wherever you want.
 You can share these links with anyone, even if they don't have a Dropbox account.

 The link opens as a preview on dropbox.com, and recipients can comment on the file.